R-R-/RepData_PeerAssessment1/PA1_template.md

 activity <- read.csv("activity.csv")
 ```

-2. Add datetime field to the data
+Add datetime field to the data, which will be useful later

 ```r